 F5 Load balancer lag with SSRS VM

-This may be more of a perfect storm situation here, than a major concern across all SSRS Scale out deployments using an F5 hardware load balancer.
-Ill detail what I found & how we were able to workaround & eventually resolve this issue.
+This may be more of a perfect storm situation here, than a major concern across all SSRS Scale-out deployments using an F5 hardware load balancer.
+Ill detail what I found & how I was able to workaround & eventually resolve this issue.

 The 3 components that affected & essentially caused this issue are:

 - F5 Network Load Balancer

 - SQL Server Reporting Services (2014, though I believe all versions would be affected)

 - VMWare Windows Server 2012 R2 Virtual machine(s)

 Essentially, the issue we encountered was “lag” on page, folder & report loads in all of our non-production environments.
 Page load times were taking anything between 2 and 12 seconds to completely load each page.
 Comparing these to our production environment we see an average load time of less than 600ms with peaks under 200ms.

 As you can see from this timing excerpt I maintained, we would see lag on some environments but not all consistently.
 I also tried a process of elimination by changing single components and marking the results.
 This was a lengthy process!